 Not everyone is living the same membership experience.
 Some members are interested in attending events, while others want to access educational content online.
 When all of that happens on different platforms, from an association management perspective, it’s hard to get a full picture of your member interactions.

-A member data platform lets you aggregate all of that information into one place and you can start to segment your audiences more clearly.
+A MDP lets you aggregate all of that information into one place and you can start to segment your audiences more clearly.
 From there, you can create and send personalized messaging to let your members know you understand what their fundamental wants and needs are.

 Takeaway 3: Fight data decay by trusting your data.